-Aberrant Christian groups take Scripture out of context, mistakenly apply it, and use it to justify a performance-based system.
-Seeing what the Bible says in context puts the gospel, sanctification, and proper church authority in a different perspective.
+High-demand Bible-based groups take Scripture out of context, mistakenly apply it, and use it to justify a performance-based system.
+See what the Bible says in context and watch the gospel, sanctification, and the church emerge in a different perspective.

 • Sanctification by Faith, Not by Trying Harder

 • The Will of God - Not Mystical

 • General Encouragement

 • The Church - Organism & Organization

 • Union with Christ

 • Using the Mind - Biblical & Essential

 • Biblical Church Leadership